All Episodes

 And it was the Latin Mass in America that built Catholic families, that educated millions of children in Catholic schools, that created thousands of vocations.

-And I remember it was like overnight when the Latin Mass was ripped out of the churches and we had felt banners taken up, then the magnificent thirty pipe organs were silenced and we had banjoes and guitars at the front of the mass and the priest, instead of facing Jesus Christ in the cross, faced the congregation.
+And I remember it was like overnight when the Latin Mass was ripped out of the churches and we had felt banners taken up, then the magnificent 30-pipe organs were silenced, and we had banjos and guitars at the front of Mass.

-This was a people centered, as opposed to a Christ centered mass.
+This was a people-centered as opposed to a Christ-centered Mass.

 And I saw at that point in time people leaving the church in droves.